I didn’t think I’d have to write a blog about a kitchen renovation in a four year old build but here were are.

-A little while ago, I saw these stick-on tiles on Instagram.
-They were literally sticker sheets of a white subway tile and I thought “what a great idea, I will give these a go!”. $250 later, I thought I had found the perfect solution to DIY some character into our plain kitchen.
+A little while ago, I saw these stick-on tiles on Instagram; they were sticker sheets”. $250 later, I thought I had found the perfect solution to DIY some character into our plain kitchen.
 I was very wrong.

-The website sold it as a 20 minute job, so I decided to give it a quick go on a Saturday.
+The website sold it as a 20 minute job.
 It ended with Dom and I spending 6 hours trying to stick these damn things to the wall and they looked fab from far away but up close …. well, up close they were atrocious.
 You could see overlap, you could see air bubbles and they had already started to peel.

-(Just as an FIY – I paid $250 for sticker tiles where as generic white subway tiles were $50 and in the 6 hours it took us to stick them to the wall, I think I could have learned how to tile and tile the splashback myself.
+(Just as an FIY – I paid $250 for sticker tiles where as generic white subway tiles were $50.
+In the 6 hours it took us to stick them to the wall, I think I could have learned how to tile and tile the splashback myself.
 (Just kidding, tiling looked really hard and required a lot of patience)).

 Sink & Tap

 Now to my favourite new addition to our kitchen – our new sink and tap.

 I hated cleaning the old stainless steel double sink and because we put pretty much everything we own in the dishwasher and don’t leave dishes out on the bench to dry.
 The draining grate was a complete and utter waste of space and just another thing for me to clean.